 The east coast encompasses the Bay of Islands and some of New Zealand’s most significant historical sites, and the city of Whangarei.
 On the west you will find native forests, the expanse of Ninety Mile Beach (renowned for its spectacular sunsets and boasting one of the best left-hand surf breaks in the world), the white sand dunes of Hokianga Harbour and laid-back beach communities.

 From cosmopolitan skyscrapers to rugged surf beaches and ancient native rainforests, myriad locations are within easy reach of Auckland’s metropolitan centre and stunning harbour.
 Auckland is New Zealand’s largest and most culturally diverse city, with a population of more than 1.4 million.
 It is a dynamic centre for television dramas, commercials, feature films and post production, animation and visual effects, and offers New Zealand’s largest crew base.
-The city has seen Ancient Rome recreated on soundstages (and in post-production) for the hugely popular Spartacus television series, doubled for North America in Yogi Bear and post-World War II Japan in Emperor, as well as numerous television shows, features, and TVCs.
-It is home to two major soundstages – Auckland Film Studios and Studio West and a number of smaller studios and customisable warehouse spaces.
+The city has seen Ancient Rome recreated on soundstages (and in post-production) for the hugely popular Spartacus television series, doubled for North America in Yogi Bear and post-World War II Japan in Emperor.
+It is home to three soundstages – Auckland Film Studios, Studio West and Kumeu Film Studios as well as a number of smaller studios and customisable warehouse spaces.

 Situated in the heart of the North Island, the diverse Waikato region encompasses Hamilton, New Zealand's fourth-largest city, and the country's longest river, the Waikato.
 It stretches from black-sand beaches in the west to the native-forest-clad Mt Te Aroha in the east.